Camdenton Sludge Disposal Area Site

 The department collected samples from 11 private drinking water wells and one public drinking water well, Camden County Public Water Supply District No. 2 (PWSD2) Backup Well #1, within one-half mile of the site.
 The department also collected samples from two additional private wells located several miles away to establish background levels of naturally occurring metals.
 All samples were collected from outdoor spigots nearest to the wellheads.
 Samples were analyzed for VOCs, including TCE, and site associated metals.
 No VOCs were detected in any of the water samples.

 Trace metals were detected in several samples at levels below National Primary and Secondary Drinking Water Standards.
-The department collected samples from two private residences (one near the site and one background well further away) had elevated lead concentrations.
-The department collected a follow-up sample from a post-water softener indoor faucet at the home near the site was non-detect for lead.
-The department is planning on additional sampling for the second home with a lead detection.
+The department collected samples from two private residences (one near the site and one background well further away) which had elevated lead concentrations.
+The department collected a follow-up sample from a post-water softener indoor faucet at the home near the site and it was non-detect for lead.
 It is likely that the lead contamination is attributable to natural sources, historic mining activities or deteriorating piping.
-Given that the lead concentrations encountered during the 1999 Preliminary Assessment/Site Inspection sampling of soils at the sludge disposal site lead were not particularly high (lead was detected at levels below those permissible in residential soils), it is unlikely that the elevated lead in the impacted well is attributable to the site.
+Given that the lead concentrations encountered during the 1999 Preliminary Assessment/Site Inspection sampling of soils at the sludge disposal site were not particularly high (lead was detected at levels below those permissible in residential soils), it is unlikely that the elevated lead in the impacted well is attributable to the site.

 Below are the analytical results for the Camden County PWSD2 Backup Well #1 samples and a document with helpful tips on how to interpret the data.
 The Camden County PWDS2 Backup Well #1 is maintained for emergency use only.
-PWDS2 currently supplies water to county residents from two active wells located over two miles from the site.
+The PWSD2 currently supplies water to county residents from two active wells located over two miles from the site.